A Tour of CoCalc

 CoCalc does not have integrated web-based support for X Windows, which means that applications that require a GUI cannot be used.
 This includes things like gedit, Spyder and xclock.
 (You can use

-ssh -X ... from a computer with X windows support to display applications that run on SMC locally on your computer.)
+ssh -X ... from a computer with X windows support to display applications that run on CoCalc locally on your computer.)

 Since CoCalc is Linux based, it is not possible to run Windows applications such as Microsoft Word, Powerpoint and Excel.